 The BID Management Board represents the levy-paying businesses and organisations of the Penrith BID and is held to account through an Annual General Meeting of levy payers.
 Penrith BID Ltd is VAT registered No. 296851842.

-Westmorland and Furness Council will collect the BID levy and will advance on administration for since C5 000 for the coming will charge an administration fee, circa £5,000, for the service.
+Westmorland and Furness Council will collect the BID levy and will charge an administration fee, circa $\pounds 5,000$, for the service.
 Accounts are independently prepared each year and copies are available on request.